-Step 6: Once again, release tension and practice setting these first two pins 10 more times.
+Step 6: Once again, release tension and practice setting these first two pins ten more times.

 Step 7: Continue this same pattern by locating, setting, and unsetting the next binding pins while focusing on the feedback.
-Do this until you've practice setting each pin in the lock!
+Do this until you've practiced setting each pin in the lock!

 Now through this exercise, you will eventually learn and memorize the binding order of the lock.
 You'll need this for the next training, so write it down if you can.